 Next, add some white highlights to the metal embellishments (take very little heavy white gesso on your finger and rub it on the raised surfaces of the metal pieces, this makes the details more visible).
 Also, highlight some parts of the heat embossed die cuts and metal pieces using metallic wax (this creates variation in colour & looks interesting).
 Create white splatter on these embellishments using watered down Heavy White Gesso.

-To finish, layer all the elements (gauze, metal embellishments & heat embossed die cuts), create a visually pleasing composition and adhere them to the card panel using a strong glue.
+To finish, layer all the elements (gauze, metal embellishments & heat embossed die cuts), create a visually pleasing composition, and adhere to the card panel using a strong glue.
 For the heavier elements, use 3D gel medium or heavy body gel.
 Use pieces of chipboard underneath some of the pieces to create dimension.
-Then, adhere the card panel to paper mats and then adhere these to cream coloured card bases.
+Then, adhere the card panel to paper mats and then adhere these to the cream-colored card bases.

 Here are some photos of the finished Rusty Vintage Mixed Media Cards…

 - Magical Shakers- Cowabunga Copper, Oktoberfest Orange, Time Travel Teal, Guten Tag Teal and Antique Bronze Magical Shaker.

 - Embossing Powders- Midnight Copper and Magic Moon Pearls EP.